bryanmax9/Object_Oriented_Python_Projects/README.md

 Partial Example Output (user input is in italics):

 -  State Capitals Quiz  –

 1. The capital of New Mexico is:

- A. Phoenix   B. Lansing   C. Santa Fe   D. Cheyenne Enter selection: G
+ A. Phoenix   B. Lansing   C. Santa Fe   D. Cheyenne

+Enter selection: G

 Invalid input.
 Input choice A-D.

 Enter selection: B

 Incorrect!
 The correct answer is: Santa Fe.

 2. The capital of Florida is:

- A. Tallahassee   B. Dover   C. Honolulu   D. Sacramento Enter selection: A
+ A. Tallahassee   B. Dover   C. Honolulu   D. Sacramento

-©2022 Cleary
+Enter selection: A

 Correct!

 ...

 10. The capital of California is:

- A. Hartford   B. Sacramento   C. Montgomery   D. Juneau Enter selection: B
+A. Hartford   B. Sacramento   C. Montgomery   D. Juneau

+Enter selection: B

 Correct!

 End of test.
 You got 8 correct.